noaa-nwfsc/VMS-pipeline/code/notebooks/brooke/12_blh_example-ranked-persistence-map.md

 | b         |     1 |                   1 |
 | c         |     2 |                   1 |

-When considering each month separately for context, grid cell a contributed to 1 year of the top 75% fishing activity in both January and February.
-Grid cell b contributed to 1 year of the top 75% fishing activity in January, and grid cell c contributed to 1 year of the top 75% fishing activity in February.
+The January map would show that grid cell a and b both contributed to 1 year of the top 75% fishing activity, across all Januaries.

+The February map would show that grid cell and c contributed to 1 year of the top 75% of fishing activity, across all Februaries.

 ## Ranked - Coast - Yearly

+I’m honestly not sure I like this one yet, I think the interpretation is a bit funky.

 This is analogous to the *Ranked - Coast - Monthly* use case, only the final aggregation step and interpretation is different.